DjangoGirls/organizer-manual/attendees/README.md

 Some questions are not required.
 For example question 5 (age) is only used for statistical purposes.

 It is also a good idea to ask about the previous experience in fields like: programming (any language), Python, CSS, HTML, Django, databases etc..
 Thanks to that you will be able to team up people based on how advanced they are.
+Also ask your attendees what language they are comfortable with.
+Some of your coaches might only speak English so they will need to coach a group who is comfortable being taught in English, and even if there isn't a translation of your tutorial in your country's language available yet you can at least make sure that the attendees feel comfortable by having a coach who speaks their language.

 ## How to choose attendees?